Tamunopiriye Deborah Whyte

-In first year we learn the basics of chemical engineering so all disciplines interact with each other.
-It has been interesting to get to know why people picked the specific subtypes, hearing their ambitions about making a difference in today’s world and learning from them.
+In first year, we learn the basics of chemical engineering so all disciplines interact with each other.
+It was interesting to get to know why people picked the specific subtypes, hearing their ambitions about making a difference in today’s world and learning from them.
 Interacting with students in the higher years encourages you to emulate them and they will motivate you when you feel overwhelmed by how different university is to A-levels.

 Tell us about some of the exciting projects you have completed so far?

 Firstly, the people in the city are very friendly and will help you out when you get lost, which was common for me at the start.
 There is somewhere to go in Leeds as there are so many extracurricular activities on offer, and this involves the individual and various groups.
-I live near royal armouries and have a view of the dock and it is one of the best ways to start my morning.
+I live near the Royal Armouries Museum and have a view of the dock – it is one of the best ways to start my morning.
 With high quality and affordable restaurants nearby, meeting up with friends is easy to arrange.